-Mr. Burwood joined Hinshaw & Culbertson LLP in July 2005 to open the firm's Boston office.
-Mr. Burwood’s prior experience included the representation of planned communities and residential developers in Phoenix, Arizona.
+Mr. Burwood joined Hinshaw & Culbertson LLP in July of 2005 to open the firm's Boston office.
+Mr. Burwood's prior experience included the representation of planned communities, developers and sureties in both negotiated and litigated matters.
+He is an active member of the Planning Committee and faculty for Hinshaw University, the firm's in-house attorney training program.

 - Fidelity and Surety Law Committee